Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 The Facility Gets

-• Licensing rights to use Regulation First™ curriculum internally
+• Licensing rights to use the Regulation First™ curriculum internally

 • Helping Hands Certified Facility™ designation